Turphin/rpn83p-ce/README.md

-# RPN83P
+# RPN83P CE

+> [!IMPORTANT]
+> This repository is a work-in-progress port of the RPN83P app to run on CE edition calculators (e.g. TI-84 Plus CE).
+No functional release is available yet and many sections of the readme and documentation have not been updated.

-RPN calculator app for the TI-83 Plus and TI-84 Plus inspired by the HP-42S.
+RPN calculator app for the TI-83 Premium CE and TI-84 Plus CE based on [bxparks/RPN83P](https://github.com/bxparks/RPN83P)

 RPN83P is an [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation)
 calculator app for the [TI-83 Plus